 Suddenly, I sensed movement to my right.
 I looked and saw two glowing eyes moving slowly towards me out of the shadows.
 The eyes belonged to a black panther that was bigger than the biggest police dog I had ever seen.
 The large cat’s tail was long and I could see it twitching and flicking as the animal moved towards me.

-The animal continued towards me, taking his time, as he prepared to attack me.
-At a distance of about ten feet, I squeezed the trigger of my pistol and heard the worst sound known to man, a loud “click.”
+The animal continued towards me, taking his time, as he prepared to attack.
+At a distance of about ten feet, I squeezed the trigger of my Glock pistol and heard the worst sound known to man, a loud “click.”
 I knew I had loaded the gun before my shift but it had not fired.
 I quickly worked the slide, ejecting the bad round of ammo and loading another one.

 Now the panther was close enough to strike.
 It swung a paw towards my leg.
 Miraculously, the claws missed flesh but I felt the leg of my polyester uniform pants ripping.
 I pointed my pistol at the panther and again squeezed the trigger.
 Another “click.”
 What was wrong with my gun?
-I was meticulous about keeping it clean and making sure it was going to work when I needed it.
+I was meticulous about keeping it clean and making sure it would work when I needed it.

 I cycled the slide again and put the front sight of the pistol between the panther’s eyes.
 I saw the big cat coil to spring.
 I pulled the trigger just as he jumped.
 This time the gun fired and the bullet struck him right between the eyes.
-It fell over on its left side without a sound.
+It fell over onto its left side without a sound.